Replit vs Figma: The Complete Comparison Guide

 Replit

 Replit provides a complete development environment accessible from any browser.
-The platform delivers zero-setup coding, AI-powered application building, real-time collaboration, and integrated deployment with one click.
+It delivers zero-setup coding, AI-powered application building, real-time collaboration, and integrated deployment with one click.
 With over 40 million users worldwide, the platform has proven its capability to scale while maintaining simplicity.

 When you create a project on Replit, you get: